-This is an opportunity for your child to explore a world bigger than their home community and a chance for you and your child to practice "letting go."
+This is an opportunity for your child to explore a world bigger than their home community and a chance for you both to practice "letting go."
 Letting go allows children to develop autonomy and new social skills, make new friends, learn about teamwork, and more.
-This time also allows parents an opportunity to take care of themselves so that they will feel refreshed when their child returns home.
+This time also allows parents and guardians an opportunity to take care of themselves so that they will feel refreshed when their child returns home.

 2. Prepare your child to live and love Judaism.

-URJ summer camps are unique in that they infuse Jewish values into everyday life in the camp setting.
+URJ summer camps are unique in that they infuse Jewish values into everyday life.
 On the soccer field, coaches and counselors teach campers about teamwork and shmirat ha’guf – care of the body.
-Children find creative outlets and explore spirituality on the hiking trail and ropes course, building and defining their own Jewish identity through arts and crafts and drama.
-Jewish camp provides the creative setting for Jewish learning and living, and those values we hold most dearly as Reform Jews are integrated into the activities that kids love, reinforced all summer long by counselors and adult role models whom they admire.
+Children find creative outlets and explore spirituality on the hiking trail and ropes course, building and defining their own Jewish identity through art, crafts, and drama.
+Jewish camp provides the creative setting for Jewish learning and living.
+The values we hold most dearly as Reform Jews are integrated into activities that kids love, reinforced all summer long by counselors and adult role models.

 3. Get ready for camp together.

 Filling out forms and making decisions about camp - like what to pack - should be a joint venture, keeping in mind your child's maturity.
-If your child feels a part of the decision-making process, her chances of having a positive experience will improve.
+If your child feels like they are a part of the decision-making process, their chances of having a positive experience will improve.
 For more packing suggestions, check out our Pinterest boards.

 4. Don't buy a whole new wardrobe.

-Camp is more rugged than life at home - but your child doesn't need all new clothes, and having well-worn clothes and familiar possessions will help ease the transition.
-She will engage more fully in camp life if she is focused on whom she is with and what she is doing rather than worrying about getting her new clothes dirty.
+Camp is more rugged than life at home - but your child doesn't need all new clothes.
+Having well-worn clothes and familiar possessions will help ease the transition.
+They will engage more fully in camp life if they are focused on who they are with and what they are doing rather than worrying about getting new clothes dirty.
 This is especially important for first-time campers.

 5. Provide plenty of details.

 The more detailed the responses to questions and concerns, the better.
-A parent’s words will help kids draw the picture in their heads of what camp is going to look like.
+A parent or guardian’s words will help kids draw a picture in their heads of what camp is going to look like.
 Not sure how to answer?
-Then tell him in time you’ll find out and get back to him.
-Then, do a little research: Maybe the camp webpage has the answer.
-Talk to your rabbi – he or she likely spent some time at camp last summer.
-Perhaps an experienced camp parent can help - many camps have Facebook pages or online forums for parents.
-Or, give the camp director a call.
+Tell them you’ll find out and get back to them.
+Do a little research - maybe the camp webpage has the answer.
+Talk to your rabbi – they likely spent some time at camp last summer.
+Perhaps an experienced camp parent or guardian can help - many camps have Facebook pages or online forums for parents and guardians.
+You could also give the camp director a call.

 6. Focus on the benefits.

-There are so many reasons why parents decide to send their children to camp, or that kids decided they wanted to go to camp.
-Even in the face of expressed fears, parents must focus their attention to those reasons: The fun, the friendship, all of the activities, the new skills, the independence, the Jewish spirit – whatever resonates for a particular child, make those the themes of the pre-camp pep talks.
+There are so many reasons why parents and guardians decide to send their children to camp or that kids decided they wanted to go to camp.
+Even in the face of expressed fears, parents and guardians must focus their attention on those reasons: The fun, friendship, activities, new skills, independence, Jewish spirit – whatever resonates for a particular child, make those the themes of the pre-camp pep talks.